Level of education

 By the end of the module, students will be able to:

-- Understand the relationship between stress, strain and the seismic cycle
+- To understand the relationship between stress, deformation, and the seismic cycle

-- Understand why and how seismology is used to image the Earth's interior.
+- To understand why and how seismology can be used to image the interior of the Earth

-- Characterize an earthquake (location, magnitude, focal mechanism)
+- To characterize an earthquake (location, magnitude, focal mechanism)

-They also master the basics of seismological data processing and seismic hazard estimation.
+They also have a good grasp of the basics of seismic data processing and seismic hazard assessment.

-- Mathematical concepts: trigonometry, vectors, equations (degree 1 and 2), derivation, integration, gradient.
+- Mathematical concepts: trigonometry, vectors, equations (degree 1 and 2), derivation, integration, concept of gradient

-- Physics concepts: force balance, work, force, energy, conservation equation
+- Physics concepts: balance of forces, work, force, energy, conservation equation

 - Geoscience concepts: plate tectonics, main interfaces of the Earth's structure

-- Notions of continuous media mechanics and wave physics (period, frequency)
+- Concepts of continuum mechanics and wave physics (period, frequency)

-- Notions of partial derivatives and partial equations
+- Concepts of partial derivatives and partial equations

 Syllabus

-- Concepts of stress, strain, Hooke's law, modulus of elasticity and Poisson's ratio.
-Domains of deformation up to failure: link with the seismic cycle, deformation styles observable at the surface (folds, faults) and rheological behavior with depth.
+- Concepts of stress, strain, Hooke's law, modulus of elasticity, and Poisson's ratio.
+Strain ranges up to failure: link with the seismic cycle, types of strain observable at the surface (folds, faults), and rheological behavior with depth.

-- Seismic tomography and link to physical parameters (temperature, pressure, lithology, fluids)
+- Seismic tomography and its link to physical parameters (temperature, pressure, lithology, fluids)

-- Introduction to deterministic and probabilistic seismic hazards
+- Introduction to deterministic and probabilistic seismic hazard

 - Introduction to paleoseismology